stat6250-s17/course-questions-wiki/week-05/README.md

 * *Question (aalshehry−stat6250):* What values can _ERROR_ takes?
 - Question (yyan11−stat6250):What is the value of the automatic variable _ERROR_ when the observation that contains any error?
 - Answer (yyan11−stat6250): _ERROR_ signals the occurrence of an error that is caused by the data during execution.
 The default value is 0, which means there is no error.
 When one or more errors occur, the value is set to 1.
+- Question (meisenbach-stat6250): When there is an error, does the DATA step stop executing?
+- Answer (meisenbach-stat6250): No, the value where the error occured will be missing and the program continues to read data.